warmana/cloudant-docs-fork/source/includes/api/_search.md

 Wildcards must come after the search term.
 Use `*:*` to return all results.

 Result sets from searches are limited to 200 rows, and return 25 rows by default.
 The number of rows returned can be changed via the limit parameter.
-The response contains a bookmark.
+If the search query does *not* specify the `"group_field"` argument, the response contains a bookmark.
 If the bookmark is passed back as a URL parameter you'll skip through the rows you've already seen and get the next set of results.

+<aside class="warning">The response never includes a bookmark if the `"group_field"` argument is specified in the search query.</aside>

 The following characters require escaping if you want to search on them: `+ - && || ! ( ) { } [ ] ^ " ~ * ? : \ /`